 A look across the subgroups based on primary role reveals some slight variations.
 Only 65% of full-time arbitrators, for instance, expressed their preference for providing an assessment of their peers.
-On the other hand, nine out of ten in-house counsel have access to enough information about arbitrators counsel said that they would like to be able to provide an evaluation of arbitrators at the end of a dispute.
-The 2010 survey, which measured corporate views, undertook a similar investigation and the results were highly comparable: 75% of respondents expressed that they would like to have the possibility of assessing arbitrators while only 13% said that they could do without this.31
+On the other hand, nine out of ten in-house of in-house counsel have access to enough information about counsel said that they would like to be able to provide an evaluation of arbitrators at the end of a dispute.
+The 2010 survey, which measured corporate views, undertook a similar investigation and the results were highly comparable: 75% of respondents expressed that they would like to have the possibility of assessing arbitrators while only 13% said that they could do without this.31 now inviting feedback on arbitrators, it remains to be seen whether this will turn into a broader trend and, if so, how that might manifest in the case of ad hoc arbitrations.